OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/20210402_Phase4_weekly_report.md

 Sprint deadline date adjusted.
 Looking for more help here.
 ORI has a second development board available.

 Action Item: It might be possible to remote this.

+### Test Plan from Kerry Banke N6IZW

+Kerry Banke wrote a test plan for ground station development that Remote Lab West is following.

 ## FPGA Next Steps